-The Company financed its capital expenditures and operating requirements in 2013 with cash flows from operations and cash balances on hand.
+The Company financed its capital expenditures and operating requirements in 2014 with cash flows from operations, cash balances on hand and notes payable to the Bank.

-The Company refinanced its note payable with SonaBank on September 12, 2013 with a new note payable to Summit Community Bank (the "Bank") in the amount of \$2,100,000 with a term of approximately eight years and a fixed interest rate of 3.99% annually with monthly payments of \$25,642.
-The note payable is secured by substantially all of the assets of the Company.
-Under the terms of the note payable, the Company is limited to \$1,000,000 for annual capital expenditures unless approved by the Bank in advance, the Company is not allowed to pay cash dividend without prior approval from the Bank and the Company is required to maintain a net worth of at least \$5,000,000.
-At December 31, 2013, the Company was in compliance with all covenants pursuant to the loan agreement except for the payment of cash dividends on December 27, 2013, for which the Company received approval from the Bank prior to payment.
-The outstanding balance on this note payable was \$2,043,832 as of December 31, 2013.
+The Company has a note payable to Summit Community Bank (the "Bank"), with a balance of \$1,814,825 as of December 31, 2014.
+The note has a term of approximately eight years and a fixed interest rate of 3.99% annually with monthly payments of \$25,642 and is secured by principally all of the assets of the Company.
+Under the terms of the note, the Bank will permit chattel mortgages on purchased equipment not to exceed \$250,000 for any one individual loan so long as the Company is not in default.
+Also, the Company is limited to \$1,000,000 for annual capital expenditures.
+At December 31, 2014, the Company was in compliance with all covenants pursuant to the loan agreement as amended except for the payment of cash dividends on December 31, 2014, for which the Company received approval prior to payment.